AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 The [new password reset experience](https://docs.microsoft.com/azure/active-directory-b2c/add-password-reset-policy?pivots=b2c-user-flow#self-service-password-reset-recommended) is now part of the sign-up or sign-in policy.
 When the user selects the **Forgot your password?** link, they are immediately sent to the Forgot Password experience.
 You don't need a separate policy for password reset anymore.

+Our recommendation is to move to the new password reset experience since it simplifies the app state and reduces error handling on the user-end.
 If for some reason you have to use the legacy password-reset user-flow, you'll have to handle the `AADB2C90118` error code returned from B2C service when a user selects the **Forgot your password?** link:

 ```javascript
 pca.loginPopup()